-Additional details regarding the fiscal 2023 PARSU design are illustrated and further described below.
+Additional details regarding the fiscal 2024 PARSU design are illustrated and further described below.

-Fiscal 2023 PARSUs
+Fiscal 2024 PARSUs

-Segment Vesting (1) Non-GAAP net ind vs. interna come growth al goals (2)(3)(4) Relative TSR vs. Se +/- 20% mo Overall payout Segment one 50% after two-year performance period Max Target Threshold < Threshold 200% 100% 50% 0% ≥ 90th percentile 50th percentile ≤ 25th percentile 1.2x 1.0x 0.8x 0 - 200% of target Segment two 50% after three-year performance period Max Target Threshold < Threshold 200% 100% 50% 0% ≥ 90th percentile 50th percentile ≤ 25th percentile 1.2x 1.0x 0.8x 0 - 200% of target
+Segment Vesting (1) Non-GAAP net income growth vs. internal goals (2)(3)(4) Relative TSR vs. So +/- 20% mo Overall payout Segment one 50% after two-year performance period Max Target Threshold < Threshold 200% 100% 50% 0% ≥ 90th percentile 50th percentile ≤ 25th percentile 1.2x 1.0x 0.8x 0 - 200% of target Segment two 50% after three-year performance period Max Target Threshold < Threshold 200% 100% 50% 0% ≥ 90th percentile 50th percentile ≤ 25th percentile 1.2x 1.0x 0.8x 0 - 200% of target

 - 1. Performance measurement and vesting occur fifty percent each at the end of the two- and three-year periods, subject to continued service. - 2.
 Non-GAAP net income goals are determined based on the most recent preceding fiscal-year results adjusted by the predetermined year-over-year net income growth rates approved by the HRC Committee at the beginning of the performance period.
-See the "GAAP to non-GAAP reconciliations" attached as Annex B for additional details regarding non-GAAP diluted net earnings per share. - 3.
+See the "GAAP to non-GAAP reconciliations" attached as Annex C for additional details regarding non-GAAP net income (i.e., non-GAAP net earnings, or in the case of fiscal 2024, non-GAAP net earnings attributable to HPE in the Company's Annual Report on Form 10-K for the year ended October 31, 2024). - 3.
 Targets to be disclosed only following the end of the performance periods out of concern for competitive harm. - 4.
 Interpolated for performance between threshold/target and target/maximum achievement levels for net income and relative TSR.

-Vesting achievement under the fiscal 2022-2023 PARSU award cycle
+Vesting achievement under the fiscal 2023-2024 PARSU award cycle

-The number of segment one fiscal 2022 PARSUs earned was based on our performance against two-year non-GAAP net income growth rates approved by the HRC Committee at the beginning of the performance period and a modifier dependent upon relative TSR performance against the S&P 500 constituents.
-The actual performance achievement as a percent of target for the completed two-year performance period as of October 31, 2023 is summarized in the table below:
+The number of segment one fiscal 2023 PARSUs earned was based on our performance against two-year non-GAAP net income growth rates approved by the HRC Committee at the beginning of the performance period and a modifier dependent upon relative TSR performance against the S&P 500 constituents.
+The actual performance achievement as a percent of target for the completed two-year performance period as of October 31, 2024 is summarized in the table below:

-Non-G AAP net incor ne growth (% of ta Relative TSR vs. 2-year average (modifier of achi evement %) Total payout Performance YoY target YoY result Achievement achievement Modifier (% of target Segment period (%) (%) (%) (%) Percentile (%) vesting) Segment one (2) FY22 (3) 104 102 77.6 69.1 70th parcentile 113.9 70 7 Segment one FY23 (4) 110 106 60.7 09.1 78th percentile 113.9 78.7
+Non-G AAP net incor ne growth (% of ta Relative TSR vs. 2-year average (modifier of achi evement %) Total payout Performance YoY target YoY result Achievement achievement Modifier (% of target Segment period (%) (%) (%) (%) Percentile (%) vesting) Segment one (2) FY23 (3) 101 106 200.0 400.0 CCth Darsantila 107.9 407.0 Segment one FY24 (4) 105 100 0.0 100.0 o 66th Percentile 107.9 107.9

-Relative TSR as reported by Bloomberg and calculated using the average closing price of HPE and the S&P 500 companies' common stock for the beginning and end of the performance period, assuming reinvestment of dividends.

-- 2. Segment one of the fiscal 2022 PARSU performance period began on November 1, 2021 and ended on October 31, 2023. - 3.
-The non-GAAP net income growth threshold and maximum for fiscal 2022 were 100% and 108% respectively. - 4.
-The non-GAAP net income growth threshold and maximum for fiscal 2023 were 105% and 115% respectively.
+- Relative TSR as reported by Bloomberg and calculated using the average closing price of HPE and the S&P 500 companies' common stock for the beginning and end of the performance period, assuming reinvestment of dividends. - 2.
+Segment one of the fiscal 2023 PARSU performance period began on November 1, 2022 and ended on October 31, 2024. - 3.
+The non-GAAP net income growth threshold and maximum for fiscal 2023 were 99% and 103% respectively. - 4.
+The non-GAAP net income growth threshold and maximum for fiscal 2024 were 102% and 108% respectively.
+Due to the partial divestiture of H3C during fiscal 2024, on September 25, 2024, the HRC Committee approved a revised baseline to measure fiscal 2023 to fiscal 2024 non-GAAP net income growth; resulting funding achievement for the fiscal 2024 measurement period was 0%.